-This week we are talking about GMB (Google My Business), or in simpler terms “location search.”
-GMB is a huge directory that Google created to present branded results of your business.
+This week we are talking about GMB (Google My Business).
+In simpler terms “location search.” marketing.
+GMB is a huge directory that Google created to present branded results of your business to the local community.

 Providing phone numbers, location, the ability to ask a question, view photos, preview hours of operation, and skim through reviews… Google’s thorough GMB directory has the ability to peak and even satisfy the researcher’s interest.
 The more relevant the search in your local area, the more likely you are to have more organic web traffic.